Colyton High School

 7

-Ms J Alvarado Ms J David
+8 Miss J Alvarado Miss J David

-8 Ms T Metcalfe Ms M Turton
+9 Ms T Metcalfe Miss M Salafia

-10 Mr J Fowler Ms B Mulliet
+11 Mr J Fowler Ms B Mulliett

 If you are having problems with any subject, speak to your teacher about it as soon as possible.
 If you require further assistance, then go to your Year Adviser.